How Insulin Works

 What is insulin?

 Insulin is a hormone made in the beta cells found in the pancreas in response to elevated levels of nutrients in the blood.
 It regulates blood glucose levels and impacts the function of fat in the body.
 It also influences the role of amino acids.
 Insulin comes in various forms such as fast-acting, rapid-acting, long-acting, intermediate-acting and more.
-It’s available as vials or pens and the amount of insulin one needs to take depends on their blood glucose levels, goals, progression of type 2 diabetes.
+It’s available as vials or pens and the amount of insulin one needs to take depends on their blood glucose levels, goals and progression of type 2 diabetes.

 Insulin’s Primary Function

 The main function of insulin is to maintain blood glucose levels between 4.4 mmol/L80 mg/dL and 5.5 mmol/L100 mg/dL.
 Think of insulin as a key to the door of a cell.
 When you eat food, insulin is released to carry glucose into various cells throughout the body such as muscle and fat cells.
 The cells then use that glucose as energy to fuel the body.

 In type 2 diabetes, the insulin key stops working and is unable to carry glucose into the cells.
 In other words, insulin’s effectiveness is impaired and the cells aren’t able to use glucose.
 Instead, the glucose sits and builds up in the blood, leading to high blood glucose levels.
 This is known as insulin resistance.